marcelpetrick/DevNotes/ideaCollection.md

 * authentificate
 * get all tickets with certain tag (just like usual query)
 * check the history of each ticket when it got the "Update3"-tag assigned
-* create a graph or structured outout in the form of "date0: ticket1, ticket2, ..; date1: ticket3, ticket; .."
+* create a graph or structured output in the form of "date0: ticket1, ticket2, ..; date1: ticket3, ticket; .."
 * **Implemented:** https://github.com/marcelpetrick/codingWithGPT/tree/master/azureDevOpsTools

-## outlook connector: pull information feom calenser or a person or group, then display as output
+## outlook connector: pull information from calendar or a person or group, then display as output
-* started implementation but frozen due to missing PAT (personal access token) because my current organisation does not allow to create one within their domain, and I have no personal Office365-accoutn which I could use otherwise
+* started implementation but frozen due to missing PAT (personal access token) because my current organisation does not allow to create one within their domain, and I have no personal Office365-account which I could use otherwise

 ## kid's book auto-story-teller
 * put a book page under a camera, press "button", get the story told (or the text from the page): use OCR and TTS